luontola/territory-bro/README.md

 # Territory Bro

-Territory Bro is a tool for managing territory cards in the congregations of Jehovah's Witnesses.
+Territory Bro is a web app for managing field service territories in the congregations of Jehovah's Witnesses.

 For more information, see <https://territorybro.com>